swiftlang/swift/docs/Testing.rst

   plus cpu configuration.

 * ``optimized_stdlib_<CPUNAME>``: an optimized stdlib plus cpu configuration.

+* ``SWIFT_VERSION=<MAJOR>``: restricts a test to Swift 3 or Swift 4.
+If you
+  need to use this, make sure to add a test for the other version as well unless you are specifically testing ``-swift-version``-related functionality.

 * ``XFAIL: linux``: tests that need to be adapted for Linux, for example parts that depend on Objective-C interop need to be split out.